crismolav/ggnn/README.md

 python to_graph.py btb test std
 ```

-The first argument is the type of problem, which should be btb, bank-to-bank (we previously tried with intermediate problems such as obtaining a trees root).
+The first argument is the type of problem, which should be btb, bank-to-bank (we previously tried with intermediate problems such as predicting a tree roots).
-The second argument indicates which is the set we are tranforming into the required input, in this case it is the test set.
-The last argument refers to the treebank we are transforming (either Stanford as std or Matsumoto as nivre).
+The second argument indicates which is the set we are tranforming (train, valid or test).
+The last argument refers to the input treebank (either Stanford as std or Matsumoto as nivre).

 ## Running Graph Neural Network training